sanskrit-lexicon/csl-doc/source/intro.rst

  * 10 specialized dictionaries.

 Each of these dictionaries has a suite of 4 :doc:`displays <displays/index>`.
-A collection of :doc:`download materials <downloads/index>` is available for experienced users.
+.. comment A collection of :doc:`download materials <downloads/index>` is available for experienced users.